Traditional SEO

 Title Tag and Description

-SEO titles and descriptions are critical for SEO (keyword focus) because they’re the first impression your website gets in search results.
+Title tags and descriptions are critical for SEO (keyword focus) because they’re the first impression your website gets in search results.
 They tell search engines what your page is about (helping you rank well) and convince users to click through (boosting website traffic).

 Example: